Tokyo Kyudo Experience: Is This Japanese Archery Worth Booking in 2026?

 How much does a Japanese Archery Experience in Tokyo cost?

-The price can vary by date, group size, availability, and booking platform.
-As of May 2026, operator information for this type of Tokyo Kyudo experience shows pricing from around 15,000 yen, but you should always check the live booking page for the current rate.
+The price varies by platform, date, exchange rate, and availability.
+As of June 2026, listings for the main guided Tokyo Kyudo experience commonly start from around ¥16,000–¥20,000 per person.
+Always check the live booking page for the current rate.

 Where is the meeting point?